-The advent of technology has gifted humanity the world wide web, and from there, the demand for digital artists commensurated with the rise of industries like film production, digital advertising, and video games.
+The advent of technology has gifted humanity the World Wide Web, and from there, the demand for digital artists commensurate with the rise of industries like film production, digital advertising, and video games.
 Despite this, none had the money-making potential tantamount to what NFTs can provide.

 So how is NFT changing the industry?
-Are they just another fad that is going to come crashing into a bottomless chasm where everyone will forget about them the next day?
+Are they just another fad that’s going to come crashing into a bottomless chasm where everyone will forget about them the next day?

 The Rise of NFTs